sighingnow/jekyll-gitbook/_pages/Acqueon2.md

 ### Step 10: Accept the Campaign Contact from Agent Desktop

-- Login to desktop with agent credentials
+- Login to desktop with agent credentials and select the appropriate team that was selected during the outdial queue creation.
 - Click `Campaign Contact` and accept the preview contact
 ![Outbound](/assets/images/Acqueon/AE_9.2.34.png)